A construction of the rough path above fractional Brownian motion using Volterra's representation: General case

 The random variables $C_{st}^{j}$ and $D_{st}^{j}$ are independent, and $\be[(D_{st}^{j})^{2}]$ can be bounded easily like $\be[(Q^1_{st})^2]$.
 Hence we obtain

-In order to bound the second moment of $C_{st}^{j}$, we express this factor as a sum of Itô integrals by means of Proposition \ref{prop:ito-strato}.
-To do this, we give up for a moment our convention on products of increments, and we define, for $u\in[0,s]$ and $l=2,\ldots ,j$, the processes
+In order to bound the second moment of $C_{st}^{j}$, we express this factor as a sum of It\^{o} integrals by means of Proposition \ref {prop:ito-strato}.
+To do this, we give up for a moment our convention on products of increments, and we define, for $u\in[0,s]$ and $l=2,\ldots,j$, the processes

-Then, the processes $\{Y_{u}(l);\, 0\le u \le s\}$ are Gaussian martingales and
+Then, the processes $\{Y_{u}(l); 0\le u \le s\}$ are Gaussian martingales and

 Thus, a direct application of Proposition \ref{prop:ito-strato} yields